 Is this a vegan New York Sour?
 Well, I'm not sure about the other ingredients, but what I used as my egg white substitute is certainly vegan!

 I enjoy a good New York Sour but when I'm out of fresh eggs I'm usually out of luck.
-That was until I found out that that dusty can of garbanzo beans (chickpeas) in my cupboard contains an excellent substitute for egg white.
-That's right, the liquid those chickpeas are in is called aquafaba and it works just like eggs in recipes.
+That was until I found out that my dusty can of garbanzo beans (chickpeas) in the cupboard contains an excellent substitute for egg white.
+That's right, the liquid those chickpeas are canned in is called aquafaba and it works just like eggs in recipes.

-Just a note; when you open your can of garbanzo beans and strain out the liquid, you will notice a slight odor.
+Just a note; when you open your can of garbanzo beans and strain out the liquid, you might notice a slight odor.
 I just left my aquafaba out for a few hours and that odor did not transfer to the finished cocktail.
-With egg whites you must often tap on bitters or a dusting of spice over the top of your drink two mask the smell of the raw egg.
+Even when using egg whites you must often tap on bitters or a dusting of spice over the top of your drink two mask the smell of the raw egg.

 By the way, 2 tablespoons of aquafaba is equal to one egg white, 2 tablespoons is 1 ounce.
 Perfect.